MPP Admission: Frequently Asked Questions

 Yes, you must submit two applications.
 When applying to a dual degree program you are in fact still applying to two separate programs that have separate admissions committees.
-Thus, an applicant could gain admission into both programs, one program or the other, or neither program.
+Thus, an applicant could gain admission into both programs, only one program, or neither program.
 For a listing of dual degrees with the MPP, please click here.

 If I apply to a dual degree do I have to pay twice?